UBC-MDS/DSCI_575_adv-mach-learn/README.md

 ### Clarifications on the lecture notes or lab questions

-If there is any clarification on the lecture material or lab questions, I'll post a message on the course Slack channel and tag you. **It is your responsibility to read the messages whenever you are tagged.** (I know that there are too many things for you to keep track of.
+If there is any clarification on the lecture material or lab questions, I'll post a message on our course channel and tag you. **It is your responsibility to read the messages whenever you are tagged.** (I know that there are too many things for you to keep track of.
 You do not have to read all the messages but please make sure to carefully read the messages whenever you are tagged.)

 ### Questions on lecture material or labs